Updated on May 8, 2026

 Safety, training and the UK landscape

-- Nu eRays Plus: Handpiece controls, quick pulses, durable build.
+- Nu eRays Plus: Handpiece controls, quick pulses and a durable build.
 Nu eRays Plus.

-- Nu TriLaze Lite: Compact, mobile friendly and wonderfully efficient.
+- Nu TriLaze Lite: Compact, easy to move and efficient in smaller clinic spaces.
 Nu TriLaze Lite.

 Final myth check, in one picture